CandyCatCodes/exhibition-curation-platform-mvp/README.md

 - [x] Browse artworks with pagination (Single source only for now - AIC/Harvard)
 - [ ] Filter and/or sort artworks
 - [x] Display artwork details
-- [ ] Add/remove items to/from temporary exhibitions
+- [x] Add/remove items to/from temporary exhibitions (via Detail Screen)
 - [ ] View saved exhibitions